Kimberly Prather: Research

 CAICE Director Kimberly Prather talks to her graduate student (Christopher Lee) in the Hydraulics Lab at Scripps Institution of Oceanography during IMPACTS 2014.

 In 2010 she became the founding director of the NSF Center for Aerosol Impacts on Climate and the Environment (CAICE).
 CAICE became a National Science Foundation Phase II Center for Chemical Innovation in 2013.
 In this role, Prather develops new analytical techniques for studying aerosol chemistry.
 Her group demonstrated that dust and bioaerosols that travel from as far away as the Sahara can enhance precipitation in Western United States.
 Prather's group is studying the microbes that transfer from the ocean, become airborne and contribute to the global temperature.
 Ocean-in-the lab experiments are conducted by transferring thousands of gallons of seawater from the Pacific Ocean, producing waves, and adding nutrients to induce the growth of microbes.
 As part of CAICE, her group was the first to identify the major factors controlling chemical composition of sea spray, finding that the characteristics depended on the physical forces and ocean biology of the waves.
 They demonstrated two types of droplets; "film" drops that were full of microbes and organic materials, and "jet" drops that mainly contained sea salt and other biological species.
 Prather's research team can now explore the impact of carbon dioxide on the global temperature by controlling the amount entering their ocean simulation chamber.
 The Scripps Ocean Atmosphere Research Simulator (SOARS) became operational in the summer of 2022 and is being used to study how wind, temperature, sunlight and pollution impact the ocean and atmosphere.
 CAICE funding was extended by the National Science Foundation in 2018, with a second $20 million grant allowing them to investigate the interaction of human pollution with ocean-produced gases and aerosols.

 Prather received the 2024 National Academy of Sciences Award in Chemical Sciences for her work furthering the understanding of atmospheric aerosols and their impact on air quality, climate, and human health.

-In April 2020, Prather suggested that a person could catch COVID from the ocean: "Kim Prather, a leading atmospheric chemist at Scripps Institution of Oceanography, said the beaches are so dangerous right now that she wouldn't even go in the water for $1 million.
-'The ocean churns up all kinds of particulate and microscopic pathogens, and every time the ocean sneezes with a big wave or two, it sprays these particles into the air,' Prather said in a statement."